-- What systems and mechanisms need to be established to manage, monitor and develop USAR capabilities? - What kind of national laws, regulations and standards to be considered and developed? - Who should be involved in conducting a national risk assessment? - How do we expand recruitment and retention for new positions? - What additional training is necessary for team members? - Are there new dangers to personnel involved? - How will the expanded team be funded? - What number of members is needed?
+- Is there a need for USAR in the country? - What capacity level should be considered? - What systems and mechanisms need to be established to manage, monitor and develop USAR capabilities? - What kind of national laws, regulations and standards to be considered and developed? - Who should be involved in conducting a national risk assessment? - How do we expand recruitment and retention for new positions? - What additional training is necessary for team members? - Are there new dangers to personnel involved? - How will the expanded team be funded? - What number of members is needed?
 Which redundancy model should be used? - What equipment will the team need?